 Assembled in Vermont, from U.S. and Tanzanian components.

 Carries at least one camera all the time, everywhere.
-Garden variety Japanophile with a particular love for ceramics - especially when they contain ramen.
+Garden variety Japanophile with a particular love for ceramics.

 Brandon has been working commercially in San Francisco for the past decade cultivating his craft of telling stories through advertising and short films.
 His southern roots keep his directing style humble, conversational, and honest.
 Brandon’s experience in advertising demands a high standard of work that is stimulating, artful, and distinct.
 Brandon’s first feature documentary, A Film About Coffee, explores the global culture of specialty coffee.